wspl/creeper/README.md

 news[]: page(ext="Hello World!") -> $("tr.athing")
 ```

-Hey, you might have noticed that the `@page` parameter is not used.
+You might have noticed that the `@page` parameter is not used.
 Yeah, it is a special parameter.

 Expression in town definition line like `name="something"`, represents parameter `name` has a default value `"something"`.